 Small Business Websites Survey: Insights Into 2022

-As 2022 kicks off, more small businesses are creating websites and establishing an online presence.
+With 2022 around the corner, more small businesses are creating websites and establishing an online presence.
 However, the process of building a website from scratch can be complex, time-consuming, and overwhelming.

 With so many options available, does one work with an agency or take matters into their own hands?
 If so, which website builder should they choose?
 What approach will best help them meet their overall goals?

 Here at UpCity, we surveyed 600 respondents from small businesses across the United States and Canada to gather insight into their websites and related processes.
 We learned about which types of industries are most inclined to have a website, how they allocate their resources, what their most common web development methods are, and what their top website priorities are for the new year.